rwblokzijl/Msc-thesis-EuroToken/thesis.md

 With the looming threat of the Chinese CBDC, the

-* lack of a european way of addressing current market concerns opens up europe to foreign currencies to displace current local payment options -> strategic disadvantage
+* lack of a european way of addressing current market concerns opens up Europe to foreign currencies to displace current local payment options -> strategic disadvantage

 - What is a CBDC